 “If an organisation doesn’t know what normal looks like, how would they ever detect the abnormal or malicious?”

 An information security risk assessment, conducted annually or whenever you make significant changes to your organisation, will help you answer those questions, as you review the way your sensitive information is used and how issues may arise.

 The number of risks you identify will be incredibly long, and, realistically, you won’t be able to handle them all.

 You should therefore decide which risks to prioritise.
 Your decision should be based on an assessment of the potential damage of each threat and the likelihood of it occurring.

 3. Create an incident response plan

 With your most important threats identified, it’s time to create an incident response plan to deal with them.
 This is a six-step process:

-- Preparation: the policies, procedures, governance, communication plans and technological controls you’ll need to continue operations after an incident has occurred.
+- Preparation: the policies, procedures, governance, communication plans and technological controls you’ll need to detect a security incident and continue operations once it occurs.

 - Containment: the way you’ll isolate the problem and stop it causing further damage.

 - Investigation: this should confirm what has happened and answer any other questions that the organisation has.

 - Remediation: the process of returning to business as usual.